Rapidfacture/rf-api/README.md

 <a name="errorAccessDenied"></a>

 ## errorAccessDenied(err)
-request not allowed for user
+error 403: request not allowed for user

 **Kind**: global function